-New York state law also provides broader protection for disabled employees than the similar federal statute, the Americans with Disabilities Act, because it defines disability more broadly, potentially including such conditions as obesity and stress-related illness within the definition of disability.
+New York state law also provides broader protection for disabled employees than the similar federal statute, the Americans with Disabilities Act, because it defines disability more broadly, by not requiring the disability to show substantial limits on everday activities.

 2. How do I file a discrimination claim in New York?

-In New York, a discrimination claim can be filed either with the state administrative agency, the New York Division of Human Rights (DHR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
+In New York, there are three places that you can file a discrimination claim.
+A discrimination claim can be filed with the state administrative agency, the New York Division of Human Rights (DHR) or the federal administrative agency, the Equal Employment Opportunity Commission (EEOC).
 If you live in New York City, you can also file a discrimination claim with the New York City Commission on Human Rights (CHR).
 The agencies have what is called a “work-sharing agreement,” which means that the agencies cooperate with each other to process claims.
 Filing a claim with each agency is unnecessary, as long as you indicate to one of the agencies that you want it to “cross-file” the claim with the other agencies.
 If you live in New York City and have an age discrimination claim, you should not file with CHR, as it does not have a work-sharing agreement for age discrimination claims.

 New York City Commission on Human Rights

 To file a claim with the EEOC, contact your local EEOC office below.
 More information about filing a claim with the EEOC can be found at http://www.eeoc.gov/facts/howtofil.html.

 33 Whitehall Street, 5th Floor